a2stuff/a2d/res/notes/testplan.md

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.

-* Open a folder containing directory.
-Open a folder by double-clicking.
-Apple > Sort Directory.
-Verify that files are sorted by type/name.

 * Run DeskTop on a IIc+ from a 3.5" floppy on internal drive.
 Verify that the disk doesn't spin constantly.

-* Run DeskTop on a system without a system clock.
-Run Apple > Control Panels > Date.
-Set date.
-Reboot system, and re-run DeskTop.
-Create a new folder.
-Use File > Get Info.
-Verify that the date was saved/restored.

-* Run Apple > Calculator.
-Drag Calculator window over a volume icon.
-Then drag calculator to the bottom of the screen so that only the title bar is visible.
-Verify that volume icon redraws properly.

-* Run Apple > Calculator.
-Drag Calculator window to bottom of screen so only title bar is visible.
-Type numbers on the keyboard.
-Verify no numbers are painted on screen.

-* On a system with a system clock, invoke Apple > Control Panels > Date.
-Verify that the date is read-only.

 * Run on a system with a single slot providing 3 or 4 drives (e.g. CFFA, BOOTI, Floppy Emu); verify that all show up.